pnp/List-Formatting/view-samples/alternating-rowclass/README.md

 By using the [Office UI Fabric color classes](https://developer.microsoft.com/fabric#/styles/colors) for themes, we can ensure our format looks good in all themes including both light and dark as well as custom themes.

+> Note - The alternating row format is now available as a Design Mode wizard for View Formatting.
+However, this sample uses Excel style syntax (design mode uses AST) and takes advantage of theme colors (rather than the default neutral).
+The Design Mode wizard is awesome, but there is still value in this sample as well.

 ## View requirements
 - None, this format will apply to any view!